-The Ambassador Bridge Company's current proposal includes a replacement six-lane span over the Detroit River.
+The Ambassador Bridge Company's current proposal includes a new six-lane span over the Detroit River and expansion of the existing U.S. inspection plaza.
 The existing bridge will be taken out of service.
 A second bridge alongside the existing Ambassador Bridge, utilizing common inspection plazas and freeway connections at the existing bridge on both sides of the river, provides limited redundancy.
 A second bridge alongside the Ambassador Bridge would serve as a reasonable and secure crossing option for the border transportation network only in so far as it may provide a means of addressing an incident on one of the crossings themselves.
 An incident on either plaza or freeway connection in either country could affect operations on the crossing system.
 A new crossing at a different location, with separate inspection plazas and new connections to the freeway network in both countries, together with the Ambassador Bridge crossing system, would provide a second, distinct crossing system and a greater degree of redundancy.
-The Ambassador Bridge Company is also proposing a project separate from the six-lane span proposal to enlarge the existing U.S. inspection plaza.